-- Use only the special NP-40 rechargeable lithium ion battery to power this camera.
+- Use only the special NP-20 rechargeable lithium ion battery to power this camera.
 Use of any other type of battery is not supported. - This camera does not have a separate battery for the clock.
-The date and time will reset whenever the camera is not supplied power by the battery and/or the USB cradle for about 30 hours.
-Be sure to reconfigure these settings after power is interrupted (page 151).
+The date and time settings of the camera are cleared whenever power is totally cut off (from both the battery and USB cradle).
+Be sure to reconfigure these settings after power is interrupted (page 160).